Cruise lines, early source of coronavirus infections, out of bailout package

 Some of the travel agencies, small businesses and independent operators supported by the cruise industry may be eligible for relief from other parts of the legislation, which the House is expected to approve this week before being signed by Trump, including $377 billion that was designated to aid small businesses.

-Not locating in America may have sunk the industry’s chances, despite its close ties to Trump, who has known Arison for years and who pledged earlier to help the industry with the stimulus package.
+Not locating in the United States may have sunk the industry’s chances, despite its close ties to Trump, who has known Arison for years and who pledged earlier to help the industry with the stimulus package.
 “We can’t let the cruise lines go out of business,” Trump said Sunday.

 While many top cruise companies have headquarters offices in Florida, they domicile in other countries.
 Carnival Corp., owner of the Princess cruise lines, is incorporated in Panama.
 Royal Caribbean is incorporated in Liberia, and Norwegian Cruise Lines in Bermuda.